Skip to content

 • Race-driven movement: speed and dodge timing

-If you don't have Kitsune, the next best alternatives are Dragon, Tiger (Leopard), and Awakened Dough.
-All three play similarly in terms of combo extension.
+If you don't have Kitsune yet, Dragon, Tiger (Leopard), and Awakened Dough are your next best options.
+All three play similarly for combo extension purposes.

 Every viable PvP combo follows the same three-beat structure:

-1. 1Stun: a long-range fruit move that catches the enemy in a fixed animation
+1. 1Stun: a long-range fruit move that locks the enemy into a fixed animation

-2. 2Filler: sword M1s or fighting-style M1s to ramp damage during the stun
+2. 2Filler: sword M1s or fighting-style M1s to stack damage during the stun window

-3. 3Finisher: the highest-damage move on cooldown, ideally one that kills outright
+3. 3Finisher: your highest-damage move off cooldown, ideally one that kills outright

-The stun has to start the combo because most ranged fruits give you a 1-2 second window.
-If you waste that window, the enemy will use Instinct (Observation) to dodge your finisher.
+The stun has to open the combo.
+That's not optional.
+Most ranged fruits give you a 1 to 2 second window, and if you waste it, the enemy will Instinct-dodge your finisher clean off.

 Movement tech: Ken Break & Instinct timing